MaartenvNistelrooij/CDL-docs/docs/source/_src_tudatpy/_mga_dsm/analysis.rst

     # Create system of bodies
     bodies = environment_setup.create_simplified_system_of_bodies()
 ..
 End of code block

+The simplified system of bodies allows for the use of the Sun, the eight Solar System planets and Pluto.

 Second, the transfer trajectory is created and evaluated.
 Here, that step is done by simply calling the following
 function: